piyushkumar1300/TerminalCommands/README.md

 # TerminalCommandss piyush
 # TerminalCommands where we are practice daily wise terminal commands
 # TerminalCommands where we are practice daily wise terminal commands
+# TerminalCommands where we are practice daily wise terminal commands